 Try to take the correct number of doses each day, leaving at least 4 hours between doses.

-Taking an extra dose of erythromycin by accident is unlikely to harm you or your child, but it may increase the chance of temporary side effects, such as hearing loss, feeling sick, vomiting, and diarrhoea.
+Taking an extra dose of erythromycin by accident is unlikely to harm you or your child.
+It may, however, increase the chance of temporary side effects, such as hearing loss, feeling sick, vomiting, and diarrhoea.

-Talk to your pharmacist or doctor if you're worried, or you or your child accidentally take more than one extra dose.
+Talk to your pharmacist or doctor if you're worried, or if you or your child accidentally take more than 1 extra dose.

 Like all medicines, erythromycin can cause side effects, although not everyone gets them.